UCI-Libraries/Version-Control-with-Git/README.md

 5. Exploring History

 Syllabus: 05/17/18 1:00 - 2:30 PM
-6. Ignoring Things
+1. Ignoring Things
-7. Remotes in GitHub
+2. Remotes in GitHub
-8. Collaborating
+3. Collaborating
-9. Conflicts
+4. Conflicts

 Setup

 You will need access to the software described below.
 In addition, you will need an up-to-date web browser.

+In this lesson we use Git from the Unix Shell.
+Some previous experience with the shell is expected, but isn't mandatory.

 **The Bash Shell**